LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Namespace.md

 ## Namespaces
+Namespaces prevent naming conflicts.

-A namespace statement declares the name of a namespace and causes the source code that follows the declaration to be compiled within that namespace.
+A namespace statement declares the name of a namespace and causes the source code that follows the declaration to be compiled within the scope encompassed by that namespace.

-Namespaces are names given to parts of code
+Namespaces are names given to parts of code.

 The reason you use std::cout in a program and not only cout is that the artifact (cout) that you want to invoke is in the standard (std) namespace.